SwiftKickMobile/SwiftMessages/README.md

 let iconText = ["🤔", "😳", "🙄", "😶"].sm_random()!
 view.configureContent(title: "Warning", body: "Consider yourself warned.", iconText: iconText)

+// Increase the external margin around the card.
+In general, the effect of this setting
-// Adjust the internal margins. view.layoutMarginAdditions = UIEdgeInsets(top: 30, left: 30, bottom: 30, right: 30)
+// depends on how the given layout is constrained to the layout margins. view.layoutMarginAdditions = UIEdgeInsets(top: 20, left: 20, bottom: 20, right: 20)

 // Show the message.
 SwiftMessages.show(view: view)